deorth-kku/updater-rpc/README.md

 These are option that control how to decompress the downloaded file.
 * "include_file_type": Only decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
 * "exclude_file_type": Don't decompress files with specific suffix.
 Needs to be a list.
 Default is a empty list [].
+* "exclude_file_type_when_update": Don't decompress files with specific suffix when updating.
+Needs to be a list.
+Default is a empty list [].
 * "single_dir": If download file contain only one directory and this is set to true, move files from the directory to upper level directory (which is the program directory).
 Default is true.
 * "keep_download_file": Keep compress file after decompression.
 If it set to false, compress file will be deleted.
 Default is true.
 #### "version": Version contorl options